About us

 The Hazelmix - glutenfree liquorice from kadó

 The first spontaneous visit of the Swiss cabaret artist to kadó was already highly amusing.
-Eloquent Hazel meets finnish Hazelmix.
+Eloquent Hazel meets finnish Terva Teufelchen.
 If you want to see episode #3 of her blog "Deutschland Was Geht (DWG) ?" again, click here.
 Have fun and Lakrüetzi mitenand!

 Joyful things in strange times